f5devcentral/f5-agility-labs-sslviz/docs/class7/module2/lab5.rst

       Since this persistence method is based on cookies, the user will be prompted again when the user closes and restarts the browser.

 #.
 If the desire is to have the user only be prompted once per assigned time period, then the JA4 persistence method should be used instead.
-See **Optional** Lab 6 for more information and steps to accomplish.
+Clicking on the Next button shows the JA4 persistence instructions.